Price range: £19.49 through £38.99

 Grow Type: Outdoors, greenhouse

-New 2023 seeds – Please freeze as cold as possible before attempting germination
+These are seeds from a winter 2023 ex-situ maintenance grow.
+Please freeze seeds as cold as possible for several weeks before attempting germination.

-Ruderal Kazakh seeds collected in the northwestern Tien Shan range, specifically in the southern Qarataū, a name of Turkic origin meaning ‘Black Mountains’.
+Seeds of a wild-growing Kazakh form of Cannabis collected in the desert–steppe on the fringes of the north-western Tien Shan range, specifically in the southern Qarataū, a name of Turkic origin meaning ‘Black Mountains’.

-Plants can exceed 4 meters and are heavily branched, with large colas that are denser than those of truly weedy ruderal Cannabis.
+Plants are heavily branched and show some signs of domestication such as as large inflorescences that are denser than those typical of truly weedy ruderal Cannabis.
 Leaflets are predominantly narrow.
 Buds are intensely aromatic.

-Cannabis is well-adapted to the desertsteppe of the Qarataū, with its meltwater-fed streams.
-The environment is similar to the likely centre of origin of the species, which is the Qinghai Plateau of eastern Tibet.
-This is where Cannabis apparently diverged from its nearest relative, Humulus, some 28 million years ago.
+Cannabis is well-adapted to the desert–steppe of the Qarataū, with its meltwater-fed streams.
+This environment is similar to that of the likely centre of origin of the species, which is the Qinghai Plateau of eastern Tibet, where Cannabis probably diverged from its nearest relative, Humulus, some 30 million years ago.

-PLEASE NOTE: Seeds of ruderal Cannabis exhibit slow and uneven germination.
+PLEASE NOTE: Seeds of feral and wild-type Cannabis exhibit slow and uneven germination.
 Freeze for several weeks for best results.

 Additional information